hffriman/The-Metronome-of-Dissonance/README.md

       <li>Press either 1, 2, or 3 button to select one of the three high-pitched sound effects that resemble the sound effects of enemies, and then press either Left, Up, or Right Arrow in order to "shoot that sound" towards the enemy</li>
       <li>If you shot the correct sound effect towards the enemy, they will be destroyed.
 But be careful: the enemies will attack you if you are not quick enough</li>
       <li>When the enemies are destroyed, the player keeps moving automatically until they encounter new enemies or another crossroads</li>
-      <li>If you take enough damage, however, you will respawn to the previous crossroads.
+      <li>If you take enough damage, however, you will respawn to the previous crossroads
     </ul> <br>
       <div align="center">
         <img src="./kuva-230423-3.png" alt="Another screenshot for the Stage 1: the red capsule (representing the player) is standing around three blue orbs, which represent the enemies" width="70%" height="70%"> <br>